Bioimaging Core Facility

 - If the estimated time is less than 2 hours, we will issue directly the invoice.

-- If more than 2 hours are needed, a quote will be established.
-After the approval of your PI, the work will start.
+- If more than 2 hours are needed, a project request must be formally submitted by email to .
+This request must be approved by the Bioimaging board.
+The submitted project must comply with the platform's rules and will be processed according to the platform priorities.
+If the project is accepted, the applicant will be notified by email.
+Then, a quote will be established.
+Once your PI has accepted the estimate, the work will start.
 In any case, if the project requires less time than we plan initially, you will be charged only on the scripting hours done.

 - Your project will be processed in order of arrival (ticket system) and according to the number of projects that the Bioimaging service must be brought to deal with.
 If possible, try to contact us in advance in order to process your request in the best conditions.